South African Army Artillery Formation: The Artillery Formation

 The South African Army Artillery Formation HQ was established in April 1999.

+The GOC Artillery Formation is responsible for managing the appointment of Master Gunners of the Artillery.

 Regional Co-operation

 In the annual report for the 2013-14 fiscal year, the SANDF reported the development of artillery cooperation and the establishment of the Namibian Army School of Artillery.
 The SA Army assisted the Namibian Defence Force with the development of courses and ultimately the establishment of the Namibian School of Artillery.